 Many travel agencies provide private tours in and near Ho Chi Minh City.
 Each provider will have their itinerary of the tour and what they might include in a trip, but all will make sure you will get to see the attractions and enjoy delicious food.

-If you travel in a large group, you can hire a van or bus to go to places as well; they are quite comfortable and have air-conditioned so you can run away from the hot weather in Vietnam.
-Besides these on land vehicles, you can use the speedboats and sampan to discover river and nature in the Mekong Delta.
+If you travel in a large group, you can hire a van or bus to go to places as well; they are quite comfortable and are air-conditioned so you can run away from the hot weather in Vietnam.
+Besides these on-land vehicles, you can use the speedboats and sampan to discover rivers and nature in the Mekong Delta.

-A 3.5 tour sightseeing and discovering Vietnam history and local cultures on a scooter city tour.
+A half-day sightseeing and discovering Vietnam history and local cultures on a scooter city tour.
 Places that you will visit on this tour are the Reunification Palace, Notre Dame Cathedral, Central Post Office, War Remnants Museum, a hidden temple, and a local coffee house.

 A 3-hour tour to enjoy and discover Vietnamese foods; perfect for any food lovers.
 You will get to enjoy the local foods, like pancakes, grilled pork vermicelli, hot rice rolls, seafood street BBQ, and draft beer with our local tour guides.
-And if you have any specifications regarding your diet and allergy, tell us in advance, and we will tailor the tour that suits you.
+If you have any specifications regarding your diet and allergy, tell us in advance, and we will tailor the tour that suit you.

 A 3.5-hour tour sightseeing and exploring what is not usually in the guidebook and off-the-beaten-path places.
 Sitting on the back of a motorbike, you will get to see the unseen Saigon, learn about the local cultures, travel in the back alleys, and visit a floating market.

 A full-day tour.
-This tour will be an excellent getaway from the bustling city, taking you to the countrysides, streaming along calm rivers, tasting the specialties in the areas and sharpen or show off your cooking skills.
+This tour will be an excellent getaway from the bustling city, taking you to the countryside, streaming along calm rivers, tasting the specialties in the areas, and sharpening or showing off your cooking skills.

 Reviews from previous guests

-We are pleased to have received many positives feedbacks on our tours and services over the years.
-Here are few:
+We are pleased to have received much positive feedback on our tours and services over the years.
+Here are a few: